What is Cinecon?

 Cinecon screenings take place at the Lloyd E. Rigler Theatre at the Egyptian located at 6712 Hollywood Blvd.
 The historic Egyptian theater was renovated and restored in 1998 by the American Cinematheque group.
 They managed to maintain the historic integrity of the theater while installing state of the art projection and sound equipment making it the optimum venue for all formats of film.

 Our Memorabilia show and book signings take place a few blocks down the street at the Loews Hollywood Hotel at 1755 North Highland Avenue.
 The Loews Hollywood Hotel is the cornerstone of the Hollywood and Highland Entertainment complex which features retail stores, fast food eateries, movie theaters, restaurants and also houses the Dolby Theater which is the home of the Academy Awards.
 Cinecon attendees receive a special discount when booking their accommodations at the Loews.
-Our Memorabilia show and book signings will be located in the 3rd floor meeting area of the hotel along with our registration table will be in the hallway next to the ballroom.
+Our Memorabilia show and book signings will be located in the Hollywood Ballroom on the mezzanine level (2nd floor) of the hotel and our registration table will be in the hallway next to the ballroom.